ShabbirHasan1/tvbuddy/README.md

 `python -m streamlit run ui.py`

+### Development
-and lastly navigate to [localhost:8501](http://localhost:8501) and have a look!
+Navigate to [localhost:8501](http://localhost:8501) and have a look!

+### Live
+How you want to deploy tvbuddy in a live environment is completely up to you, personally I use [Caddy](https://caddyserver.com/) as a reverse proxy.

 ## Roadmap